641i130/rusty-blog/README.md

 This was primarily written for me to practice Rust and start prepping for the Rust course I'm taking.
 I also just wanted a fast, lightweight, safe way to start blogging, without any PHP bloat `\s`.
 Given the amount of free time you get during summer break, I somehow got this done in like 1.25 days.
 I'm pretty satisfied with the speed I wrote this.
 All the `.to_owned()` shows I think I'm getting a better hang of how the safety works in rust...
 Sort of...
 I think...😅
 Other than that, Rust is amazing, just love the way it forces you to think, despite the difficulty in the beginning.

-I plan to start writting some more higher-level blog posts on things I do for fun...
+I plan to start writing some more higher-level blog posts on things I do for fun...
 I do a bit too many projects too, so maybe that'll be interesting to read through.

 # General usage:
 - Have a folder full of random markdown files